MEASURE D BOND UPDATE

 - In January 2019, an Architectural Services Agreement was approved by the Board for the HVAC replacement at Lemoore Elementary School.

 - The bond rating process was completed in March 2019.
 The District received a very good rating.
 S&P issued a rating of A+.
 Bond sales occurred with the proceeds of the bond sale finalized on March 27, 2019.
-The District was issued $7.5 million of our general obligation bond 2018 series 2019 authorization.
+The District was issued $7.5 million of our General Obligation Bonds Election of 2018 series 2019 authorization.

 - The Board approved the Lease-Lease Back Construction Delivery Method and approved the Request for Proposals and Pre-construction Services Agreement for the new elementary school.